-- Heat stroke – Heat stroke is the most serious heat illness, according to the National Institute for Occupational Safety and Health (NIOSH), and it occurs when the body is no longer able to regulate its temperature.
-Dangerous body temperatures and rapid increases in body temperature can become medical emergencies when left unaddressed, and may pose risks of permanent disability or even death.
+- Heatstroke: The most serious heat illness, heatstroke occurs when the body is no longer able to regulate its temperature.
+Dangerous body temperatures and rapid increases in body temperature can become medical emergencies when left unaddressed, posing the risk of permanent disability or even death.
 Profuse sweating or hot and dry skin, rapid heart rate, chills, confusion, and slurred speech are the most common signs and symptoms of heatstroke.

-- Heat exhaustion: Heat exhaustion is another common heat illness experienced by workers.
-The body’s response to loss of water and salt, heat exhaustion is associated with symptoms of excessive sweating, fatigue, weakness, dizziness and confusion, headaches, fainting, clammy or flushed skin, and muscle cramping.
-Heat exhaustion can indicate higher risks for heat stroke, as well as accidents and injuries caused by fatigued and exhausted workers.
+- Heat exhaustion: Heat exhaustion is the body’s response to a loss of water and salt.
+Symptoms include excessive sweating, fatigue, weakness, dizziness and confusion, headaches, fainting, clammy or flushed skin, and muscle cramping.
+If ignored, heat exhaustion may lead to heatstroke and other accidents and injuries.

-- Recognize the symptoms / signs of heat illnesses like heat exhaustion and heat stroke.
+- Know the symptoms and signs of heat illnesses and monitor yourself for them.

-- Be careful when touching or working with equipment that has been in the sun, and use gloves to protect against burn injuries.
+- Practice caution when touching or working with equipment that has been in the sun—use gloves, if needed.

 Employer Responsibilities & Workers’ Rights

-Employers are obligated by law to provide safe working conditions for their employees, and to take reasonable steps that address any potential hazards which may cause workers harm – including exposure to hot weather and the sun.
-In fact, the Occupational Safety and Health Administration (OSHA) emphasizes there are considerable and known risks associated with working in warmer weather, and notes employers are ultimately responsible for providing working conditions which address these hazards and which keep workers “safe from excessive heat.”
+Employers are obligated by law to provide safe working conditions for their employees.
+They must also take steps to address any potential hazards that may cause workers harm, such as hot weather and the sun.
+In fact, the Occupational Safety and Health Administration (OSHA) emphasizes there are considerable and known risks associated with working in warmer weather.
+It also notes that employers are responsible for providing working conditions that address these hazards and keep workers safe.

-Unfortunately, employers and other negligent parties (contractors, product manufacturers, property owners, etc.) may fail to take the proper precautions to manage risks faced by workers performing job duties in the heat.
+Unfortunately, employers and other negligent parties (contractors, product manufacturers, property owners, etc.) may fail to take the proper precautions to protect employees during warmer months, such as by:

-Because every case is unique, consulting an experienced workplace injury lawyer is critical to determining whether you may have a valid claim for compensation, and what legal pathway (i.e. workers comp claim or civil injury suit) is most appropriate for you.
+Every case is unique.
+Consult an experienced workplace injury lawyer to determine whether you have a valid claim for compensation and what legal pathway (i.e., workers’ compensation insurance claim or civil injury suit) is best for you.

-Our legal team at The Perecman Firm, P.L.L.C. is readily available to help you learn more about your rights and options, and proudly serves workers and families across all NYC boroughs and beyond.
-Contact us for a free consultation.
+Our attorney team at The Perecman Firm, P.L.L.C., is ready to help you learn more about your rights and options.
+We proudly serve workers and families across all NYC boroughs and beyond.
+Contact us online for a free consultation.